 If you're looking for ideas for rituals and tips for including those closest to you in the ceremony, consider these four options.

 This unity ceremony is Greenfeld’s favorite way to visually symbolize the coming together of two faiths, but there are plenty of other options.
 “It sets a wonderful tone because it brings humanity and spirituality.”

 In addition to what’s said in your service, you’ll also want to find opportunities to visually bring together your faiths.
 In a Jewish-Hindu wedding, for example, a chuppah can be decorated with Indian textiles.

 If your interfaith wedding will include multiple ceremonies over multiple days, invite your most important family members and friends to as many of the ceremonies as is appropriate.
 You’ll want the people that will spend the most time with your spouse to have respect for and an understanding of their faith, and seeing it be practiced in action is one of the best ways to ensure that.

 In Jewish wedding tradition, the ketubah, or marriage contract, is often displayed as a keepsake in a couple’s home.
-For interfaith couples, Greenfeld suggests including a paragraph about how the couple will continue to weave their religions together in their marriage and to also ground the ketubah in artwork that represents both members of the couple, so they’ll have a visual reminder of their unique union.
+For interfaith couples, Greenfeld suggests not only including a paragraph about how the couple will continue to weave their religions together in their marriage but also grounding the ketubah in artwork that represents both members of the couple, so they’ll have a visual reminder of their unique union.

 FAQs About Interfaith Weddings